az-digital/az_quickstart/ACCESSIBILITY-LIVE-PRESENTATION-TALK-TRACK.md

 Suggested script:

 "I narrowed the Friday decision queue to the items that still need explicit team direction.
-Those are the umbrella program issue, the verification policy spike, the Marketing Cloud export decision, and two items that still sit between patch-safe and minor-release territory: the gallery carousel and the date picker."
+Those are the umbrella program issue, the verification policy spike, the Marketing Cloud export decision, and two items that still sit between patch-safe and minor-release territory: the gallery carousel and the date picker.
+Supporting that, there is now a preliminary Phase 0 working set for #5541 and #5539 covering the scanner workflow, manual verification, triage, release sign-off, and representative URL inventory."

 Decision queue: